kalabox/kalabox/docs/index.md

 # Kalabox

+!!! important ""
+    This is a admonition box without a title.

 Welcome friend to Kalabox!

 Kalabox is the fastest way for professionals to start developing Drupal and Wordpress sites on your local computer.
 If you haven't already, go to http://www.kalabox.io to download the appropriate version of Kalabox for your operating system.